SumoLogic/sumologic-documentation/docs/get-started/ai-machine-learning.md

 ### Log Search

-* Copilot.
-An in-product AI-based assistant that allows you to obtain insights quickly from logs.
+* Copilot. <!--link tk-->An in-product AI-based assistant that allows you to obtain insights quickly from logs.
 You can interact with Copilot using plain English queries and utilize search suggestions for result refinement.
 * [LogReduce&reg;](/docs/search/logreduce).
 Utilizes AI-driven algorithms to cluster log messages based on string and pattern similarity.
 LogReduce employs fuzzy logic to group similar messages into signatures, enabling quick assessment of activity patterns.
-Users can refine results based on their preferences, [teaching LogReduce](influence-the-logreduce-outcome.md) for more specific outcomes.
+Users can refine results based on their preferences, [teaching LogReduce](/docs/search/logreduce/influence-the-logreduce-outcome) for more specific outcomes.

 ### Alerts